jackralph/DAZN-coding-challenge/README.md

 Lambda can scale up via parallel executions, however I'm unsure on the exact number of executions per second on each region.
 Nevertheless I'm aware it's pretty powerful at dealing with a heavy amount of executions.
 I feel with experience my Lambda functions can become more efficient and reduce the execution time - not applicable on small scale but on larger scales I can see it would be a huge difference.

+### What I've learn from this coding challenge

+- Testing

+Testing proved to be difficult when when working with AWS and serverless and with more experience I will become more efficient at testing when working this way.
+Throughout the challenge I implemented testing through the use of Postman and CloudWatch where applicable.
+In addition to this I used jest while mocking a dynamodb table to ensure that the data that was being inserted/removed was in the correct format and the responses received were valid.
+Using Postman was incredibly useful as I could ensure the endpoints were functioning and could provide a detailed rundown of the status codes and response bodies.
+I am happy I chose to broaden my horizons and try implement AWS and serverless for the experience alone - I feel this experience will serve me greatly in the future.

-### Frequent Commits
+- Commits

 I feel my commits could have been more frequent.
 However I took a plunge into AWS and wasn't entirely sure where ideal milestones could be identified so there were times where I had the whole function written before committing.
 In the future I am more wise to where commit points could be and how I could more efficiently manage my code.

-### Testing

-Throughout the challenge I implemented testing through the use of Postman and CloudWatch where applicable.
-However I really wanted to implement testing via test suites such as Jest which I am familiar with.
-I am positive this is possible, however I'm not familiar with using serverless testing with test suites - I will be putting in some time to learn this as I feel test suites give a more resolute response to functionality.
-I tried multiple methods to implement this, however I didn't manage to find a solution, YET.